-No. An audio-only encounter - such as that facilitated using telephone audio-only - does not satisfy the criteria for risk adjustment data eligibility.
+A: No. An audio-only encounter - such as that facilitated using telephone audio-only - does not satisfy the criteria for risk adjustment data eligibility.
 To satisfy the criteria for risk adjustment data submission, diagnoses submitted based on a telehealth encounter must be derived from an eligible face-to-face interaction between a provider and patient.
-More specifically, the interaction must be real-time simultaneously using an interactive audio and video telecommunications system.
+More specifically, the interaction must be real-time using an interactive audio and video telecommunications system.

-Q. How should a real-time, interactive audio and video telehealth encounter be reported?
+Q: How should an interactive audio and video telehealth encounter be reported?

-To report telehealth Evaluation and Management (E&M) services to Amerigroup for an audio and video encounter, please use applicable E&M CPT© code, CPT Telehealth modifier 95, and any applicable place of service (POS) code (including, but not restricted to, POS 02).
-CPT Telehealth modifier 95 in addition to the applicable POS must be used so Amerigroup can identify the encounter as an eligible face-to-face telehealth encounter, in other words, one that took place via real-time, simultaneous interactive audio and video telecommunications system.
+A: To report telehealth E/M services to Amerigroup for an audio and video encounter, please use applicable E/M CPT code, CPT telehealth modifier 95, and any applicable place of service (POS) code (including, but not restricted to, POS 02).
+CPT telehealth modifier 95 in addition to the applicable POS must be used so Amerigroup can identify the encounter as an eligible face-to-face telehealth encounter, for example, one that took place via real-time, interactive audio and video telecommunications system.
 Providers should also document that the service was rendered via telehealth to accurately and completely reflect details of the encounter.

-Q. Would an encounter using Skype meet the CMS face-to-face requirement for risk adjustment data submission?
+Q: Would an encounter using Skype meet the CMS face-to-face requirement for risk adjustment data submission?

-Yes.
-CMS currently permits the use of telecommunications systems with audio and video capabilities that allow for simultaneous, real-time, interactive communication between a healthcare provider and a patient.
+A: Yes.
+CMS currently permits the use of telecommunications systems with audio and video capabilities that allow for real-time, interactive communication between a health care provider and a patient.
 During the COVID-19 PHE, penalties for HIPAA violations have been waived.
 This waiver allows providers to serve patients using communications technologies like, Skype or FaceTime when used in good faith.
-The Department of Health & Human Services (HHS) addresses telehealth remote communications in the OCR Announces Notification of Enforcement Discretion for Telehealth Remote Communications during the COVID-19 Nationwide Public Health Emergency, March 17, 2020.
+The HHS addresses telehealth remote communications in the OCR Announces Notification of Enforcement Discretion for Telehealth Remote Communications during the COVID-19 Nationwide Public Health Emergency, March 17, 2020.

-Q. To what dates of service (DOS) is the CMS guidance applicable with regard to eligible interactive audio and video telehealth encounters for risk adjustment payment?

-During an April 29, 2020 stakeholder call, CMS clarified to what DOS its April 10, 2020 guidance regarding the applicability of diagnoses from telehealth services for risk adjustment data submission and payment applied.
-There, CMS stated that such guidance is applicable to eligible face-to-face telehealth encounters (in other words, those using real-time, interactive audio simultaneously with video) within open data submission periods, which as of the date of publication of this document include 2019 DOS, 2020 DOS, and 2021 DOS.
+Q: To what dates of service (DOS) is the CMS guidance applicable with regard to eligible interactive audio and video telehealth encounters for risk adjustment payment?
+A: During an April 29, 2020 stakeholder call, CMS clarified to what DOS its April 10, 2020 guidance_regarding the applicability of diagnoses from telehealth services for risk adjustment data submission and payment applied.
+There, CMS stated that such guidance is applicable to eligible face-to-face telehealth encounters (for example, those using real-time, interactive audio and video) within open data submission periods, which include 2019 and 2020 DOS.